FAQ

 Can I skip the prep steps for a trivial one-line change?

 No. Prep steps are a blocking gate and run once per session.
-They are lightweight (load context, classify request, pick workflow) and are designed so even trivial tasks get the right routing.
+They are lightweight (load context, read project files) and are designed so even trivial tasks start from the right context.
 The savings from skipping are tiny; the cost of skipping and getting the wrong answer is high.

 How do I opt out of HITL (human-in-the-loop) for a single task?